 If you’ve been thinking of a career change or have thought about becoming an optician in the past, becoming an optician in Rhode Island can be a rewarding career move.
 According to the Bureau of Labor Statistics (BLS), Rhode Island is one of the top-paying states for this occupation, which means that you will be transitioning into a career that can provide a financially stable future.
 Opticians are hired to work in private ophthalmic practices, retail stores that sell eyeglasses and contact lenses, as well as hospitals and clinics.[En Español]

-Licensing for Opticians in Rhode Island
+Optician Certification in Rhode Island

 In addition to the above, candidates are required to take a board-administered practical exam.
 This exam is given twice a year, in May and November.
 Otherwise, you may choose to complete a two-year apprenticeship program.
-However, Rhode Island does not currently offer apprenticeship programs, so you would need to seek apprenticeship in another state.
+However, Rhode Island does not currently offer apprenticeship programs, so you would need to seek an apprenticeship in another state.

 Rhode Island Optician Programs

 If you plan to attend an optician program in Rhode Island, the only board-approved training course in the state is through the Community College of Rhode Island (CCRI), one of just two optician programs among the New England states, with the other through the Benjamin Franklin Institute of Technology, located in Boston.
 CCRI offers a two-year Opticianry Program that incorporates classroom and lab prep with clinical practice for students to learn the skills required to become an optician.